Simonkamon11/ErdetspillOnlineMultiplayer/README.md

 ### Modloader

-Download the Erdetspill Modloader hy Goglesser: https://github.com/Goglesser/Erdetmodloader/releases
+Download the Erdetspill Modloader by Goglesser: https://github.com/Goglesser/Erdetmodloader/releases

 Move the files in the zip-file to your erdetspill steamapp folder (usually located at "\Program Files (x86)\Steam\steamapps\common\erdetspill")